pericAndrea/Dynamic-Meerkat-AutomationTest/README.md

 # Installation
 Before running the script, you need to have Node.js and npm (or yarn) installed on your machine.

-To install Node.js, please visit https://nodejs.org/.
+To install Node.js, visit https://nodejs.org/.

 Once you have Node.js installed, navigate to the project directory and run the following command to install the required dependencies: